BBVA/apicheck/docs/source/development/creating_tools.rst

 Building New tool
 -----------------

-``API-Check`` has an integrated management tool to help us in the development of new tools.
+``APICheck`` has an integrated management tool to help us in the development of new tools.
 To create a new tool you can run :samp:`create-tool` action.

 .. code-block:: console